skroutz/elasticsearch-dynamic-word-delimiter/README.md

     sudo bin/elasticsearch-plugin list

-In order to install the latest version of the plugin, simply run:
+In order to install the the appropriate version of the plugin, simply run:

-    sudo bin/elasticsearch-plugin install gr.skroutz:elasticsearch-dynamic-word-delimiter:5.4.2.2
+    sudo bin/elasticsearch-plugin install gr.skroutz:elasticsearch-dynamic-word-delimiter:<plugin-version>

-In order to install a previous (1.x.x) version of the plugin, simply run:

-    sudo bin/plugin -install gr.skroutz/elasticsearch-dynamic-word-delimiter/1.0.1

-To remove a plugin (5.x.x):
+To remove the plugin:

     sudo bin/elasticsearch-plugin remove <plugin_name>